+Phosphorus (P) usually is the nutrient that limits and controls algae growth and eutrophication in freshwater bodies.
 Public concerns about agriculture impacts on water quality and the likelihood of further government regulation have been increasing.
-Phosphorus usually is the nutrient that limits and controls algae growth and eutrophication in freshwater bodies.
-The uninformed public and many in regulatory agencies see reducing fertilization rates as an effective way of reducing nutrient loss from fields and improving water quality, especially when animal manure is applied.
-Soil testing for P is a useful, although not perfect, diagnostic too that should be used in conjunction with P removal with crop harvest to decide fertilization rates and maintain available soil P at optimum levels for crops.
-Economic considerations do not justify fertilizer P application rates higher than needed to optimize crop yield.
+A major portion of the public and some in regulatory agencies see reducing P fertilization rates as an effective way of reducing nutrient loss from fields.
+Economic considerations do not justify P fertilizer rates higher than needed to optimize crop yield.
 However, utilizing manure N and consideration of the cost of transporting manure may justify applying manure to high-testing soils when other site factors determine a low risk of P loss.
-This is the case because transport factors affecting soil and water loss from fields often are more important than soil-test P levels and application rates for P delivery to water resources.
+Utilizing manure N as much as possible helps farm economics and the environment by reducing N inputs, and transport factors affecting soil and water loss from fields often are more important than soil P levels or P application rates at determining P delivery to water resources.
+This is the main science supported reason for using a comprehensive tool such as the P index to determine the risk of P loss from fields, instead of just using soil-test P or P rate as the main criteria.
+However, managing soil-test P and P application appropriately is important, and often is easy to implement and can actually increase profit from crop production.

-The P source (mainly fertilizer or animal manure), the P placement method, and the time of the application are factors that can greatly affect P use efficiency by crops and P loss from fields in many ecoregions the US.
-However, Iowa research has shown no differences between fertilizer, liquid swine manure, and poultry manure P sources for crop production although the P availability of solid beef manure can be slightly lower.
+Soil testing for P is a useful, although not perfect, diagnostic too that should be used in conjunction with P removal with crop harvest to decide fertilization rates and maintain soil P at optimum levels for crops.
+The P source (mainly fertilizer or animal manure), the placement method, and the time of the application can greatly affect P use efficiency by crops in some regions the US.
+However, research in Iowa has shown no difference between fertilizer, liquid swine manure, and poultry manure P sources for crop production although the P availability of solid beef manure can be slightly lower.
 Also, Iowa research published in numerous articles has shown that broadcast or banded application of fertilizer or manure P in the fall or spring seasons do not have a major impact on P use by corn and soybean or the rate needed to optimize grain yield (even with no-tillage), except for a small complementary starter P rate in a few conditions.
 These results are reflected in current Iowa guidelines for fertilizer and manure P management (Sawyer and Mallarino, 2008; Mallarino et al., 2013).
-However, the loss of both dissolved and particulate P with surface runoff could be affected in different ways by the P source, the placement method, and the time of application in relation to the occurrence of runoff events.
+In Iowa, however, the loss of both dissolved and particulate P with surface runoff could be greatly affected in different ways by the P source, the placement method, and the time of application in relation to the occurrence of runoff events.
 Therefore, this article highlights results of several research projects developed in Iowa to investigate some of these issues.